arangodb/velocystream/README.md

 **Notes:**

-When sending a (small) message, it is important to ensure that only one TCP packet is sent.
+When sending a (small) message, it is important (for performance reasons) to ensure that only one TCP packet is sent.
 For example, by using sendmmsg under Linux ([*https://blog.cloudflare.com/how-to-receive-a-million-packets/*](https://blog.cloudflare.com/how-to-receive-a-million-packets/))

+Implementors should nevertheless be aware that in TCP/IP one cannot enforce this and so implementations must always be aware that some part of the network stack can split packets and the payload might arrive in multiple parts!

 ArangoDB
 ========

 ### Request / Response

-For an ArangoDB client, the request is:
+For an ArangoDB client, the request is of the following format, the array is a VelocyPack array:

     [
     /* 0 - version: */     1,                    // [int]